sprague252/SVSound/README.md

 * generic - generic Windows WAVE file format containing the basic infromation in the WAVE format chunk.
 No additional metadata is read.

-* decimus - Windows WAVE file written by the Decimus(R) passive acoustics monitoring system and other devices that use the SA Instrumentation DAQ card.
+* decimus - Windows WAVE file written by the Decimus&reg; passive acoustics monitoring system and other devices that use the SA Instrumentation DAQ card.
 Metadata is extracted from the filename, which includes a timestamp, into the info dictionary.

-* icListen - WAVE files written by icListen(R) recording devices.
+* icListen - WAVE files written by icListen&reg; recording devices.
 Metadata in the INFO chunk is read into the info dictionary.

-* zoom - WAVE files written by ZOOM(R) recording devices.
+* zoom - WAVE files written by ZOOM&reg; recording devices.
 Metadata from the bext chunk and the iXML chunk is read into the info dictionary.

 ### Functions